 The other type of immune response is your adaptive immune response.
 This immune response is active against pathogens that you have previously encountered.
 The body recognizes, adapts and attacks specific invaders much more efficiently.

-In the case of brand new types of influenza strains or the new Covid-19 virus, the body has not had a chance to develop specific antibodies against it yet.
+In the case of brand new types of influenza strains, the body has not had a chance to develop specific antibodies against it yet.
 So, this is where we call in the powers of our innate immune system to protect us.
 Vitamin D works to strengthen this innate immune system response.

 Many different studies have associated vitamin D with its power to fight infection.
 One report looked at almost 19,000 people and found that the individuals with the lower levels of vitamin D were more likely to report upper respiratory tract infections, than those with sufficient levels of vitamin D.